-Toyota Corolla Maintenance - Shock and Strut Replacement
+Toyota Corolla Maintenance - Shock And Strut Replacement

 The Toyota Corolla is one of the most reliable cars in the world.
 Yet, it needs regular maintenance like any other vehicle.
-Here is guide on how to replace the shock and struts on it.
+Here is a guide on how to replace the shock and struts on it.

-Front Shocks and Struts Replacement
+Front Shocks And Struts Replacement

 - First, park the Corolla on level ground and engage the parking brake.
 Then, jack the front end into the air and support it with jack stands.
 Loosen and remove all front wheels.
 The front assemblies are under the front of the car, locate them by looking or springs with hardware that runs through them and connects to the end of the suspension and frame.

 - Find the wheel hubs and the brake hose that is connected to the strut.
 Disconnect the anti-lock brake sense and mounting bracket.
 Then, remove the nut for the stabilizer link which is about midway down the strut assembly.
 After pulling the bolts of the lower side of the strut out, find the nuts connecting it to the upper frame.
 Remove them and pull the strut out.
 Repeat this process for the other side.

 - Looking at the strut assembly, remove the dust cover and compress the spring.
 You will then lay out all the pieces of the strut in the order they come off by removing the strut nut.
 These pieces should include: mounting bracket, dust seal, upper spring seat, upper insulator, coil spring, spring bumper, and lower insulator.
 All that’s left is the shock.
 Looking over the pieces, you will replace any worn out parts and then reassemble the strut.
 Next, torque the strut nut to 35-foot lb.
 Lastly, decompress the spring.